Join us in raising awareness, breaking stigma and spreading a message of hope on Self Harm Awareness Day 2026.

 Resources & Getting Involved

 Join us for SHAD 2026.
 Help break the stigma, promote connection and offer hope.
-Submit your details below to receive the latest SHAD updates and our media pack ahead of the day.
+You can download resources for this year’s event below.